Knowledge base

 Backup retention period

-⚠ Retention period in days:
+⚠ Duration in days:

-| Premium 5 min. addresses | 30 |
+Premium 5 min. addresses30

 Restore from the Infomaniak Web Mail app